Ghiara/LEGION/README.md

 ## Train

-To reproduce the results we present in the paper, we provide a [TRAIN_EVAL.md](scripts/TRAIN_EVAL.md) that record the training cli we ued.
+To reproduce the results we present in the paper, we provide a [TRAIN_EVAL.md](scripts/TRAIN_EVAL.md) that record the training cli we used.
 To run the code, please follow our guidelines in the [TRAIN_EVAL.md](scripts/TRAIN_EVAL.md).

 ## FileStructure

+In summary, we use `Hydra` to manage the training process.
+- The configs for all instances can be found under `config` folder.
+- The agent implementation can be found under `mtrl/agent` folder.
+- The enviroments can be found at `mtrl/env`.
+- The training script is implemented at `mtrl/experiment`.

-Structure of our code is shown as follows:
+The detailed structure of this project is shown as follows:

 ```
 LEGION